gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 ## Giving Feedback

-- Be _nice_.
-We're stronger everyday because of our community so empathy is important and we want our contributors to feel welcome.
+- Be _kind_.
+We're stronger every day because of our community, so compassion is important.
+We want all contributors to feel welcome.
 - Make suggestions using [GitHub's suggestions feature](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) if possible.
 This makes accepting your suggestions easier for the author.
 - Link to examples when necessary
 - Try not to [bikeshed](http://bikeshed.com/) too much